Personal Training For Seniors

-Exercise is one of the best things older adults can do to stay healthy, fit and active.
-Even moderate activity can help them to stay mobile, independent and strong.
-As a Personal Trainer, working with clients who are older can be very rewarding, but there are issues and best practice to be aware of.
+Exercise is one of the best things older adults can do to stay healthy, fit, and active.
+Even moderate activity can help seniors to stay mobile, independent, and strong.
+As a personal trainer, working with older clients can be very rewarding, but there are issues and best practices to be aware of.

-With all clients it’s important to assess the client’s individual health and fitness before you begin working with them.
-With older adults this is even more important, as they are more likely to have experienced health problems, injury or illness.
+With all clients, it’s important to assess their individual state of health and fitness before you begin working with them.
+With older adults, this is even more important, as they are more likely to have experienced health problems, injury or illness.
 If you are unsure about any aspect of your client’s health, make sure they gain consent from a medical professional before starting training.

 As people get older they are more likely to suffer from chronic health conditions such as diabetes, arthritis, or heart disease.
 They may have mobility or balance problems, high blood pressure, or difficulty walking.
 The good news is that taking regular exercise can help with all these conditions.
 Regular exercise will help your client to grow stronger so they can maintain daily activities and independence.